Teachable-AI-Lab/teachable-ai-lab/publications.md

 Gupta, A., Singaravadivelan, K., & Wang, Z. (2025).
 Hierarchical Semantic Retrieval with Cobweb.
 In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][gupta-acs-25]

+Xiong, S., Zhangding, L., Zhou, J., & Su, Y. (2025).
+Deliberate Planning in Language Models with Symbolic Representation.
+In _Poster Collection of the Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][xiong-acs-25]

 Zhang, Q., Wang, C., & MacLellan, C. J. (2025).
 (A)I Can Play Gomoku: An Intelligent Tutoring System for Strategic Games.
 In _Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play_. [(pdf)][zhang-chiplay-25]

 Wang, Z., Harrer, E., Zhu, T., Dai, Z., & MacLellan, C. J. (2025).
 Deep Taxonomic Networks for Unsupervised Hierarchical Prototype Discovery.
 In _Proceedings of Advances in Neural Information Processing Systems_. [(pdf)][wang-neurips-25]